Saturday, July 3, 2021

 LODGING and RESTAURANT INFO

-There are a number of options for camping, B&B, and hotels/motels in the Finger Lakes area near the Finger Lakes National Forest.
-There are lots of options for eats as well.
+In addition to free camping at the staging area, there are a number of options for B&B, Air BnB, hotels/motels, and camping elsewhere in the Finger Lakes region near the Finger Lakes National Forest.
+There are lots of options for restaurants as well.
 Take a look here for a list of options: